 An early escape this morning takes us away from the crowds and south to Kong Lor in the Phu Hin Bun National Park.
 About an hour into the journey we visit Wat Prabat Phonsone, the ‘Buddha’s Footprint,’ a popular and important pilgrimage site for local communities.
-Tonight you stay in the very rural and very remote Kong Lor village, surrounded by rice paddies, stunning limestone karst mountains and tobacco fields.
-This is a photographer’s paradise, the gateway to the famous Kong Lor Cave and a great place to get out and go trekking or relax with a cold Beer Lao.
+Tonight you stay in the very rural and very remote Kong Lor village, surrounded by rice paddies, stunning limestone karst mountains and tobacco fields (Tham Kong Lor to the locals).
+Enjoy your chance to venture deep into the 7km abyss by riding in a motorised canoe on an underground river through the mountain.

 Today is a short travel day as we head for the small town of Thakek on the banks of the Mekong River.
 Thakek is a major trading point and border town between Thailand and Laos.
 It has a strong French Colonial influence and is a great base for hopping off to explore the Lao jungle, limestone cliffs, pristine rivers, lakes and hidden waterfalls in the nearby Phu Hin Bun National Park.